oddlama/vane/README.md

 Allow players to own a patch of land, and control certain environmental conditions inside, as well as other players permissions.
+Permission integration allows subtractive merging of permissions when in a region (can only take permissions away)

 #### Administrative utilities